Capgemini/powerapps-specflow-bindings/CONTRIBUTING.md

 - Click on the Customize button >
 - Click OK button

 NB: Running all tests are not required as the CI build will do these.
-Test verify any tests you have impacted.
+Test and verify only the steps or features you have impacted or made changes to.

 ## Pull request process